wsdjeg/bufdel.nvim/README.md

 # bufdel.nvim

-a simple neovim to delete buffers
+a simple neovim plugin to delete buffers